Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Sets the Google Cloud Armor security policy for the specified target pool.
 For more information, see Google Cloud Armor Overview
 */
 await gapi.client.compute.targetPools.setSecurityPolicy({ project: "project", region: "region", targetPool: "targetPool",  });

 /*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.targetPools.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

+/*
 Deletes the specified TargetSslProxy resource.